Every 66 seconds someone in the United States develops dementia and with that millions of families and lives are affected across the country.

-When you’ve got a loved one living with dementia, it can sometimes be hard to come to terms with it and the idea of a visit may be a daunting.
+When you’ve got a loved one living with dementia, it can sometimes be hard to come to terms with it and the idea of going to visit them may be a daunting and emotional thought.

 Be aware you may hear some upsetting things from your loved one like, ‘I want to go home’ or ‘please take me with you’.
 The best way to react is to reassure them, be patient with them, and confirm their value as a person and as a member of your family or friend.

 Whilst visiting we suggest you take things which may be familiar to them, like their favourite chocolate, play a card game, listen to familiar music or read them a book aloud.